gulliver-madrid/llm-chat/README.md

 For more advanced usage, if your query includes placeholders and you wish to conduct multiple related queries in a single execution, you can use the `/for` command with the format `/for value1,value2,value3`.
 This allows the script to replace the placeholders with the indicated values before processing the queries.
 This feature is especially useful for efficiently conducting a series of related queries without the need to restart the process for each new input, thus enhancing the user experience and efficiency when interacting with the system.

+Placeholder syntax is designed to be both intuitive and flexible, allowing for dynamic query customization.
+Placeholders must begin with `$0` followed by one or more alphabetical characters (including underscore _).
+Optionally, these can be followed by one or more digits.
+This structure ensures that placeholders are easily identifiable within the query and can be uniquely replaced based on user input or predefined commands.
+For example, a placeholder might look like `$0concept`, `$0variable_name`, or `$0question1`, where each placeholder is prepared to be substituted with a specific value that the user will provide later.
+This syntax is essential for distinguishing placeholders from regular text and ensuring that the script accurately identifies and processes them during the query substitution phase.

+### Exiting the program

 To exit the program, simply leave the question blank and write `exit` in the next menu.